55

 or computed_by [attribute1, attribute2, ...]

 : indicates model attribute is computed from specified attribute(s), thus updated when they are updated (see in Login example version 2).
-That is known as "computed data-binding".on_read
+That is known as "computed data-binding".Note that with both

 and on_write